Is Third Tithe Still Valid Today?

 By COGwriter

-Since the apostasy at the old Worldwide Church of God (WCG), many of those who still claim to believe "the faith that was once for all delivered for the saints" (Jude 3), no longer believe that they need to contribute what had been referred to as 'third tithe.'
+Since the apostasy at the old Worldwide Church of God (WCG), many no longer believe that they need to tithe or collect second tithe.
+And some who still do no longer believe that they need to contribute what had been referred to as 'third tithe.'
 Are they correct?
 Is this what the Bible teaches?

 In the Book of Hebrews it shows that, "those who are of the sons of Levi, who receive the priesthood, have a commandment to receive tithes from the people according to the law" (7:5) and that Abraham paid tithes (vs. 9).
 In addition, Jewish historian Josephus wrote in the first century,